Enter Without So Much as Knocking

-Enter Without So Much as Knocking is a poem written by Bruce Dawe.
-It can be found in the compilation, Sometimes Gladness: Collected Poems 1954 - 1992.
+"Enter Without So Much as Knocking" is a 1962 poem written by Bruce Dawe.
+It was first published in the author's collection No Fixed Address : Poems in 1962.
 The poem has been set as a high school text around Australia.

 Analysis

 Television

-Enter Without So Much as Knocking was written in 1959 and displays an Australia during the advent of television.
+"Enter Without So Much as Knocking" was written in 1959 and displays an Australia during the advent of television.
 The post-war period of the 1950s and 1960s was a time of affluence when society and social values were changing.
 The poem follows one child in a typical nuclear family from birth through a rushed life, where he has little time for reflection, to his early death in an accident.

 The poem opens with the birth of the main character and the first sound he hears is the television.
 It is as if he is born when the television is turned on.
 When he dies his death is like a television being turned off, leaving silence.